 Benefits For Allergic Rhinitis- Sethu Bandhasana stretches your neck and chest.
 It reduces stress and mild depression.
 The pose stimulates your lungs and reduces fatigue and headache.

 3. Vrikshasana (Tree Pose)

-About The Pose- Vrikshasana or the Tree Pose resembles the stance of a tree.
+About The Pose-Vrikshasana or the Tree Pose resembles the stance of a tree.
 It is a simple standing pose.
-The pose is a Hatha yoga asana and is of beginner level.
+The pose is a Hatha yoga asana and is great for all levels, but those with balance issues should practice near a wall.
 Practice it on an empty stomach with eyes open.
-Hold it for one minute on each leg.
+Hold it for 30 seconds on each leg.

 Benefits For Allergic Rhinitis- Vrikshasana helps you find balance in life.
 It builds confidence and self-esteem.
 Vrikshasana gives a good stretch to your body from head to toe.
 It calms your nervous system and keeps you focused.

 To know more about the pose and its procedure, click here- Vrikshasana.

 About The Pose- Virabhadrasana I or the Warrior Pose I is an asana named after a legendary hero called Virabhadra.
 It is a beginner level Vinyasa yoga asana.
 Practice it in the morning on an empty stomach and hold the pose for 20 seconds on each leg.

 Benefits For Allergic Rhinitis- Virabhadrasana stretches your neck, shoulders, chest, and lungs.
 It strengthens your back muscles.
 The pose energizes your entire body and improves respiration.